MediciHouse07/Learning_Records/FM_05_statistics_110.md

 ### Lecture 17 <br>
 #### REX 1 2022/04/02

+2022/07/21:

+3148<->4648

+- TBRT
+- by LOTUS, we get the MGF of normal distribution

+2022/07/20:

+1648<->3148

+- 1730 mins moment generating function
+- M(t)=E(etX)
+- taylor series, take derivattive and set it as 0, cef of t^n/nfactorial
+- SIGMAx^nt^n/nfactorial
+- real analysis, and infinite sum
+- MGF determines distribution
+- independent, you can split the product
+- bernp, MGF
+- and thus binomial

+2022/07/19:

+0000<->1648

+- geommetric and exponential,  both memoriless distribution in discrete world and continuous world
+- aha moment is a memoriless case
+- proof of exponential is the only memoriless in continuous case
+- TBRT
+- G(m/n t)
+- G is continuous so you can swap and function G

 2022/03/14: 💫 MGF [Financial math expectation problems](https://github.com/MediciHouse07/Learning_Records/blob/main/finance_math.md#lecture-3-) <br>
 2022/04/02: 3720/5044, 1:00 mins, conditional probability; 910 mins, prove the uniqueness of exp memoryless property; 2238 finite sum is applicable for linearity, infinite sum need to take course real analysis; 2430 mins, interpretation of MGF; 2630 mins, MGF determines distribution; 3018 mins, MGF of X+Y, make X+Y to be easier to be detected; 3500 mins, normal MGF; M^(n)(0)=E(X^n) ; R.V.
 X has MGF M(t) = E(e^tx)